To the Tenth Power: A Word from the LGBTQ+ Members of the Divine Nine

 Funky Dineva’s position undoubtedly mirrors and reflects the white male heteronormative Christian culture to which too many Black people have grown accustomed, by which they have been dispirited, and with which they “spirit murder” other non-conforming Black folks.
 Nowhere is such self-annihilating practices and propaganda propelled as they are in affluent Black spaces such as the Black church, the Black university, and the Black social organization, including the Divine Nine—all of which do not solely belong to “these people,” but belong to all of us—straight, gay, lesbian, and queer.
 Alas, the Divine Nine—although constituting social organizations whose members are missioned to address social issues plaguing Black and brown people particularly—has historically assumed a respectability politic that does not “make the world go round,” but contributes and compounds the –isms Divine Nine members are “sanctioned” to help disrupt.
 Such participation so maintains the marginalization and erasure of Black and brown people whose narratives are either copped or not told at all.

-Therefore, to disrupt respectability politics, to center marginalized voices, to affirm LGBTQ+ Divine Nine membership, and to reclaim belonging in (and ownership of) a Black organization purposed to ensure America’s unrealized democratic promise, I—a Black lesbian woman member of Delta Sigma Theta Sorority, Incorporated—invite personal narratives and original poems from LGBTQ+ members of the Divine Nine organization of Black Greek sororities and fraternities to be compiled in an anthology I’ve tentatively titled: To the Tenth Power: A Word from the LGBTQ+ Members of the Divine Nine.
+Therefore, to disrupt respectability politics, to center marginalized voices, to affirm LGBTQ+ Divine Nine membership, and to reclaim belonging in (and ownership of) a Black organization purposed to ensure America’s unrealized democratic promise, I—a Black lesbian woman member of Delta Sigma Theta Sorority, Incorporated—invite personal narratives, original poems, think pieces, and researched essays from LGBTQ+ members of the Divine Nine organization of Black Greek sororities and fraternities to be compiled in an anthology I’ve tentatively titled: To the Tenth Power: A Word from the LGBTQ+ Members of the Divine Nine.

 Submissions should not critically analyze or respond to neither the genderqueered Alpha Phi Alpha Instagram post nor Funky Dineva’s commentary about it.
-Instead, personal narratives and original poems should narrate (in creative non-fiction fashion) one’s own LGBTQ+ experience w/in the Divine Nine organization.
+Instead, submissions should narrate (in creative non-fiction fashion) one’s own LGBTQ+ experience w/in the Divine Nine organization, while others may provide researched evidence and analysis re: LGBTQ+ politics in Divine Nine organizations .
 Submissions must keep a non-academic audience in mind and therefore be composed in a voice that engages both scholars and non-scholars.
 Because this collection endeavors to center and affirm LGBTQ+ Divine Nine members, submissions should be written by openly declared, self-identified LGBTQ+ persons; however, submissions should avoid being a linear autobiography of events.

 While topics (and experiences) will vary, submissions may possibly narrate: